tenz8181/cpt_127_week_2/README.md

    - [SQL Alchemy](https://www.sqlalchemy.org/)

-        This library is useful for connecting to a variety of SQL databases!
+        This library is useful for connecting to a variety of Structured Query Language (SQL) databases!
+Though you will not be required to write SQL in this class, these "relational" databases as they are known are very useful for storing a myriad of data in an efficently organized and easily queried way!
+In fact you have already been interacting with a PostgreSQL database through the Discord server!

 2. **Complete the following tasks**: